Serious Sam VR: The Last Hope: Development and release

 Croatian game studio Croteam began experimenting with VR games when it received development units of the HTC Vive and Oculus Rift.
 Davor Hunski, later the lead designer of The Last Hope, gained a strong interest in VR and convinced colleagues of developing games for the platform.
 Croteam subsequently formed a specialised VR division, Croteam VR, led by Hunski.
 Croteam members also examined existing VR games offered on Steam but were unsatisfied and wanted to "show the world how it's done".
 The development team incrementally added VR features to Serious Engine, Croteam's in-house game engine, and added rudimentary support for both VR headsets to their game The Talos Principle.
 Impressed with the immersion this support presented, the team expanded it to Croteam's Serious Sam games.
 However, they found that the existing control schemes were problematic and induced headaches, requiring them to settle on either using teleportation for movement or creating a mostly stationary game.
 They considered creating proper movement options the biggest challenge of VR game development.
 For the stationary approach, the developers created a test level with some enemies and weapons from previous Serious Sam games.
 This prototype proved popular among Croteam employees and the team decided to pivot towards a releasable game.
 They re-used further elements and tweaked them for higher graphical fidelity and created original environments, enemies, and weapons using tools like Autodesk 3ds Max, Autodesk Maya, and Autodesk MotionBuilder.

 Narrative elements were developed by Jonas and Verena Kyratzes.
 They wrote The Last Hope as a training simulation for the protagonist, Serious Sam, based on his experiences.
 This allowed them to connect the story elements to the Serious Sam canon while leaving much flexibility for future work, as Sam's recollection would not need to be entirely accurate.
 The writers presented several thematic introductions to Croteam, which chose the most appropriate one.
 Individual "mini-stories" for the game's levels were created with input on worldbuilding from the studio.
+The narrative corrected certain lore issues that had been introduced with the series's previous major entry, Serious Sam 3: BFE.
 Croteam and publisher Devolver Digital announced The Last Hope on 13 June 2016, at that year's E3 game conference.
 For promotional efforts, Croteam commissioned three minigun props, outfitted with a rotating barrel and an integrated HTC Vive controller, that could be used to control the game.
 It was also exhibited at Gamescom in August that year.
 Oculus VR offered to support the development of The Last Hope with an undisclosed but substantial financial contribution in exchange for temporary exclusivity of the game on the Oculus Rift via the Oculus Store.
 According to level and game designer Mario Kotlar, the development team turned down this offer because they disliked exclusivity deals and because they believed that "truly good games will sell by themselves".